Latham recognized as European Finance Team of the Year.

 - Other regulatory regimes in the government contracting, energy, and financial services sectors

-He provides clients effective and pragmatic advocacy drawn from nearly two decades of experience advocating before the US Department of Justice (DOJ), the US Securities and Exchange Commission (SEC), the US Treasury Department, the US Department of State, and various congressional committees.
+He provides clients effective and pragmatic advocacy drawn from nearly two decades of experience advocating before the US Department of Justice (DOJ), the US Treasury Department’s Office of Foreign Assets Control (OFAC), the US Department of Commerce’s Bureau of Industry and Security (BIS), the US State Department, and various congressional committees.

 Given his advocacy work, he excels at advising US and global clients on the design and implementation of sanctions, anti-corruption, and AML compliance programs.